-The North American Free Trade Agreement (NAFTA) came into effect on January 1, 1994, creating the largest free trade region in the world, generating economic growth and helping to raise the standard of living for the people of all three member countries.
-By strengthening the rules and procedures governing trade and investment, the NAFTA has proved to be a solid foundation for building Canada’s prosperity and has set a valuable example of the benefits of trade liberalization for the rest of the world.
+The North American Free Trade Agreement (NAFTA) came into effect on January 1, 1994, creating the largest free trade region in the world at that time, generating economic growth and helping to raise the standard of living for the people of all three member countries.
+By strengthening the rules and procedures governing trade and investment, the NAFTA has proven to be a solid foundation for building Canada’s prosperity and has set a valuable example of the benefits of trade liberalization for the rest of the world.

 In 1993, trilateral trade within the North American region, as measured by each nation’s imports from its two NAFTA partners, was over US$288 billion while in 2015 it amounted to over US$1.0 trillion.
 In 2015, total trilateral merchandise trade, as measured by the total of each country’s imports from its other two NAFTA partners, amounted to over USD $1.0 trillion – more than a threefold increase since 1993.
 In 2015, NAFTA partners represented 28% of the world’s GDP with less than 7% of the world’s population (source: IMF)..
-Since the implementation of NAFTA the North American economy has expanded, with the combined gross domestic product (GDP) for Canada, the U.S., and Mexico was US$19.2 trillion in 2012 up from US$7.7 trillion in 1993.
-Canadian merchandise exports to the United States grew at an annualized rate of 4.4 percent between 1993 and 2012; and Canada’s bilateral merchandise trade with Mexico was close to $31 billion in 2012.
-Approximately 75.7 percent of Canada’s total merchandise exports were destined to our NAFTA partners in 2012.
-Total merchandise trade between Canada and the United States more than doubled between 1993 and 2012.
+Since the implementation of NAFTA the North American economy has expanded, with the combined gross domestic product (GDP) for Canada, the U.S., and Mexico was US$20.6 trillion in 2015 (Statistics Canada, US BEA, INEGI).
+Canadian merchandise exports to the United States grew at an annualized rate of almost 4.6 percent between 1993 and 2015.
+Canada’s bilateral merchandise trade with Mexico nearly reached CA$37.8 billion in 2015.
+Some 78 percent of Canada’s total merchandise exports were destined to our NAFTA partners in 2015.
+Total merchandise trade between Canada and the United States more than doubled between 1993 and 2015.
 Trade between Canada and Mexico has increased over 8-fold over the same period.